martink95/na-js-assignment-1/README.md

 # na-js-assignment-1

-Movie API created for Noroff assignment
+work-bank-computershop thingy created for Noroff assignment

 ## Table of Contents